rackerlabs/technical-blog/_posts/2020-05-02-configure-vs-code-for-azure-and-terraform.md

 On the very left side, you see all installed extensions.
 You can click them to explore them and see their features.

-- **Explorer icon**: This first tool opens the entire repo.
+- **Explorer icon**: This first icon opens the entire repo.
 You can the files or script blocks in VS Code.
-- **Lens icon**: Use this to search for a keyword and find the shortcut, such as `CTRL+F` or `CTRL+H`.
+- **Lens icon**: Use this icon to search for a keyword and find the shortcut, such as `CTRL+F` or `CTRL+H`.
-- **Source control icon**: Use this to stage, un-stage, commit, or undo changes.
+- **Source control icon**: Use this icon to stage, un-stage, commit, or undo changes.

 The following image shows Highlighted icons that we can use in our daily tasks: